 Shopify Upselling 101 – What you need to understand

-Difference between upselling, cross-selling and bundling
+Difference between upselling, cross-selling, down-selling, bundling, and tipping

 One of the weirdest things in the Shopify community is that everyone is doing upselling.
 But in fact, most of the merchants are selling cross-sells, not upsells.
 While all are typically done to increase the monetization per customer, technically they are different.
 What’s the difference?

 - Upselling – Is a strategy to drive average order value (i.e. customer spent) up by offering customers a higher tier/variation of the same product.
 For example, if you are selling an iPhone and customers selects 64 GB variant, you can offer a 128 GB one as an upsell.
 So the original product in the customer’s cart will be replaced for a higher/better version.
 On Shopify, it’s sometimes referred to as a true upsell/upgrade.

-- Cross-selling – Is also a strategy to drive AOV up, but by offering other products which are typically somehow relevant to the original one.
+- Cross-selling – Is also a strategy to drive AOV up, but by offering other products that are typically somehow relevant to the original one.
 For example, if you are selling an iPhone and together with it, you can offer some extras like AirPods or protective case.
 That’s cross-selling because the original product stays in the cart and the other ones are added.

 - Bundling a.k.a.
 Frequently Bought Together – The last strategy to drive AOV up by combining more products into one for a discounted price.
 For example, if you are selling an iPhone together with other products (like AirPods and case) as a bundle for a discounted price.
 So the customer is motivated to get the bundle, because of the savings.
 Technically the bundle could be one combined product or more in the cart.
 Probably the most famous bundle approach is Amazon’s frequently bought together.